-All new students must submit a two-step Mantoux (PPD) skin test prior to the start of classes.
-For fall enrolment, tests must be taken between June 1 and September 1.
-For winter enrolment (January intake) tests must be taken between October 1 and January 1.
-All returning students must submit a TB Risk Assessment form annually, prior to the start of classes each year.
+All new students must submit a two-step Mantoux (PPD) skin test within 60 days from the start of in-person classes.
 All TB test results must be submitted to Student Services.
-The CCNM TB Test form and Risk Assessment forms are available from Student Services or can be downloaded from Moodle.
+The CCNM TB Test form and Risk Assessment forms are available from

+Student Services or can be downloaded from Moodle.
 All students who test positive for tuberculosis must submit the results of one baseline chest x-ray to rule out active disease.
 If any student is found to be high-risk, they may be required to submit the results of an additional TB test or chest x-ray to rule out active disease.

+All returning students are required to submit a TB Risk Assessment form annually (this is an online questionnaire - no in-person doctor visits are required unless you've tested postive for TB and require a chest x-ray).
+If you are required to submit a chest x-ray, you must do so within 60 days from the start of in-person classes.
 Failure to submit TB test results and/or Risk Assessment form may result in deregistration from all clinic-related activities including classes.
 Questions regarding the student TB testing policy should be directed to info@ccnm.edu.